johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

 ### Preparing Azure subscription

-If you not already have an Azure subscription then then please register for a [30-day trial Azure subscription](https://azure.microsoft.com/free).
+If you don't already have an Azure subscription then then please register for a [30-day trial Azure subscription](https://azure.microsoft.com/free).

-We need a new Azure Active Directory Application account that will be used to login to Azure, it need to have the correct permission to create the resources being used during testing.
+We need a new Azure Active Directory Application account that will be used to login to Azure, it needs to have the correct permission to create the resources being used during testing.
 Currently that permission needs to be Contributor on the entire subscription.